aka Drive Angry 3D

 The trailer for Drive Angry gave the impression that the film was aimed squarely into that same territory with tongue planted cheerfully in cheek.
 The combination on the credits of Patrick Lussier who has largely shown himself as a genre hack elsewhere; prize bad-actor Nicolas Cage; and production company Nu Image, best known for their low-budget action films, added up to a not-terribly-promising mix.

 The Canadian-born Patrick Lussier began in the industry as an editor, cutting almost all of Wes Craven’s films from the 1990s through to the present.
 Lussier made his directorial debut with The Prophecy 3: The Ascent (2000) and then went onto the Wes Craven presented Dracula 2000 (2000).
-This was followed by a host of other films, including Dracula II: Ascension (2003), Dracula III: Legacy (2004), White Noise: The Light (2007), the remake of My Bloody Valentine and Trick (2019).
+This was followed by a host of other films, including Dracula II: Ascension (2003), Dracula III: Legacy (2004), White Noise: The Light (2007), the remake of My Bloody Valentine, Trick (2019) and Play Dead (2022).
 Lussier subsequently went on to co-write the script for Terminator Genisys (2015).
 Lussier co-writes Drive Angry with Todd Farmer who also wrote the scripts for the likes of Jason X (2001), The Messengers (2007) and My Bloody Valentine.
 (Farmer can also be seen on screen here in the role of Amber Heard’s redneck fiance).

 Watching Drive Angry, what one is reminded of is a 1970s car chase movie – the likes of The Getaway (1973), Charley Varrick (1973), Dirty Mary, Crazy Larry (1974), indeed all of the films that Quentin Tarantino readily namedrops in Death Proof (2007) – most of which gained their greatest popularity with drive-in audiences.
 Many of these were set in the Southern US states (as Drive Angry is), which apparently has the greatest number of drive-ins in the country, before the Southern car chase movie went mainstream with overtly comedic hits like Smokey and the Bandit (1977) and sequels and tv’s The Dukes of Hazzard (1979-85).
 Indeed, the Southern car chase film had previously been mashed up with the occult film and pursuit by Satanic cults in Race with the Devil (1975).